-1. Capitalized Terms.
+- 1. Capitalized Terms.
 All capitalized terms when used herein shall have the same meanings given such terms in the Lease unless expressly superseded by the terms of this Amendment.
-All references in the Lease and in this Amendment to "the Lease" or "this Lease" shall be construed to mean the Lease referenced above as amended and supplemented by this Amendment.

-2. Extension of Term.
-Pursuant to the Original Lease, the Term of the 2nd Floor Premises (defined as the "Leased Premises" in the Original Lease) shall expire on June 30, 2020 (defined as the "Initial Term").
-Pursuant to this Third Amendment to Lease, Landlord and Tenant agree to extend the Term of the Lease for three (3) months from the expiration of the Initial Term.
-Accordingly, upon the full execution of this Third Amendment, the Initial Term as to the 2nd Floor Premises shall expire on September 30, 2020.
+All references in the Lease and in this Amendment to "the Lease" or "this Lease" shall be construed to mean the Lease referenced above as amended and supplemented by this Amendment. - 2.
+Extension of Term.
+Pursuant to the Third Amendment to Lease, the Term of the 2nd Floor Premises (defined as the "Leased Premises" in the Original Lease) shall expire on September 30, 2020 (defined as the "Initial Extension Term").
+Pursuant to this Amendment, Landlord and Tenant agree to extend the Term of the Lease for one (1) month from the expiration of the Initial Extension Term.
+Accordingly, upon the full execution of this Amendment, the Term of the Lease as to the 2nd Floor Premises shall expire on October 31, 2020.